BSc 1st Year Botany Xanthophyla Sample Model Practice Question Answer Papers

 Germination of Zygote

 The zygote secretes a thick wall with three to seven layers and its protoplasm becomes densely filled with oil.
 It changes from dark green to red or dark brown.
-After long resting period, on the approach of favourable period the zygote nucleus divides first meiotically and then mitotically, outer walls rupture and inner wall forms a tube like structure, protoplasmic contents get migrated in it and new thallus is formed.
+After the long resting period, on the approach of the favorable period, the zygote nucleus divides first meiotically and then mitotically, outer walls rupture, and the inner wall forms a tube-like structure, protoplasmic contents get migrated in it and a new thallus is formed.

 BSc 1st Year Sample Model Practice Mock Test Question Answer Papers